 Learn how to make a cute fabric activity cube that is Harry Potter-themed!
 This fun free sewing pattern uses embroidery and appliqué to create a unique fabric creation perfect for Harry Potter fans!

 Hello Crafty Friends!
 Today I am beyond excited to share with you my Harry Potter Activity Cube!
 I started making fabric cubes a few years ago when my son was born.
 Now I love making them for friends, and both my kids have loved playing with them.
 This Harry Potter-themed cube is one of my favorites.
-It was so much fun to sew, as I was able to do a little bit of everything – embroidery, appliqué, and basic sewing.
+It was so much fun to sew, as I was able to do a little bit of everything on it – embroidery, appliqué, and basic sewing.

 The cube has four sides that are all interactive with different sensory activities.
 There are wooden rings on quidditch hoops, a Hedwig owl that opens its wings to reveal a baby owl that squeaks, a snitch that crinkles, and a flap which reveals Neville’s sneaky little toad Trevor!
 Harry’s face is on the top and number fabric on the bottom that reminds me of Platform 9 3/4.

 Top of the Cube: Harry’s Face!
 The top of the cube features Harry’s face made from fabric and felt that is machine appliquéd.

 Side One: Hogwarts Crest!
 Create the Hogwarts crest using felt and simple hand embroidery.
 The crest is a flap that can be lifted up.
-I put a cute toad patch underneath to represent Neville’s lost toad!
+I put a cute toad patch underneath to represent Neville’s lost toad, Trevor!

 Side Two – Hedwig!
 This side features a cute Hedwig owl that has a fun little pouch for a baby owl.
-The wings open and close using a small piece of Velcro.
+The wings open and close using a small piece of Velcro fastener.

 Side Three: Golden Snitch.
 The golden snitch is created with gold fabrics.
 I added material that crinkle inside the wings for a fun sensory experience.

 Side Four: Quidditch Hoops!
 This side features Quidditch hoops made from wooden rings that can be lifted up and down.
 I chose to use wooden teething rings so they would be save for little ones.